jyates/jyates.github.com/_drafts/translating-sql-queries.md

 # Stage 3: Logical Planning

-Here we convert the logical relations into relations that Drill can use to generate a query plan that can be translated into a physical plan.
 Now we actually get into translating logical table scans into a scan of the DynamoDB table(s) and/or the S3 files.
-Part of the work the rules take up is to attempt to prune the directories or tables to read, based on the timestamp/time-range requested by the user.
-Fineo has an overlapping range of data between DyanmoDB and S3 that allows to to make that decision.
-DynamoDB tables cover weekly chunks of data and are removed after a few months; S3 partitioning is down to the day level.
+Standard Drill rules also attempt to prune the directories or tables to read, based on the timestamp/time-range requested by the user by 'pushing down' these filters into the respective scans.

+The Fineo rules also generate a set of plans to query an overlapping range of data between DyanmoDB and S3, from which the lowest cost plans survives to the next stage.
+DynamoDB tables cover weekly chunks of data and are removed after a few months; S3 partitions down to the day granularity, but covers all history.
 We lazily update the S3 storage (the data is already available in DynamoDB), allowing us to merely consult a water-mark for the latest S3 translation and generate potential query plans from there.

 For instance, consider that we have the following DynamoDB tables: